alzalabany/Webtrekk-angulajs-task/src/services/readme.md

 ## Notes

 - define all constants and variables your service depend on top of your module.
+  - this helps exposing your consants to other modules
+  - also help in easier mocking data during testing

 - Define interfaces inside your .spec files.